HillaryDanan/abstraction-intelligence/README.md

 - Self-boundary awareness
 - Environmental stability

+**On the five components:** These are proposed based on what seems necessary for novelty detection to matter.
+Whether all five are jointly necessary, have independent effects, or interact is hypothesis—not established.
+Partial embeddedness predictions are underspecified: would an LLM agent with strong temporal persistence and action-consequence contingency but no survival stakes show partial 3c-3d capacity?
+Worth testing.

 **Operationalizing novelty detection:** To avoid circularity, we specify four measurable criteria independent of embeddedness:

 |Criterion                     |Operationalization                                                                       |